daog3/.github/profile/README.md

 # Daog3 Repo

-Repos for Solana proudly built by Solar builders.
+Repos for Solana proudly built by Daog3 builders.
 Follow us for latest update!

 ---